Phospholipid

 Phospholipids are a class of lipids whose molecule has a hydrophilic "head" containing a phosphate group and two hydrophobic "tails" derived from fatty acids, joined by an alcohol residue (usually a glycerol molecule).
 Marine phospholipids typically have omega-3 fatty acids EPA and DHA integrated as part of the phospholipid molecule.
 The phosphate group can be modified with simple organic molecules such as choline, ethanolamine or serine.

+Phospholipids are essential components of neuronal membranes and play a critical role in maintaining brain structure and function.
+They are involved in the formation of the blood-brain barrier and support neurotransmitter activity, including the synthesis of acetylcholine.

+Research indicates that phospholipid levels in the brain decline with age, with studies showing up to a 20% reduction by age 80, potentially impacting memory, focus, and cognitive performance.
+Dietary supplementation with phospholipids derived from the milk fat globule membrane (MFGM) has been shown in clinical trials to support memory, mood, and stress resilience in both children and adults.

+Multiple randomized controlled trials have demonstrated that daily intake of 300–600 mg of MFGM phospholipids can significantly reduce perceived stress and improve cognitive performance under pressure.

 Phospholipids are a key component of all cell membranes.
 They can form lipid bilayers because of their amphiphilic characteristic.
 In eukaryotes, cell membranes also contain another class of lipid, sterol, interspersed among the phospholipids.
 The combination provides fluidity in two dimensions combined with mechanical strength against rupture.
 Purified phospholipids are produced commercially and have found applications in nanotechnology and materials science.

 The first phospholipid identified in 1847 as such in biological tissues was lecithin, or phosphatidylcholine, in the egg yolk of chickens by the French chemist and pharmacist Theodore Nicolas Gobley.